AdobeDocs/analytics-1.4-apis/docs/data-sources-api/data_types/r_ds_weblog_formats.md

 # ds\_weblog\_formats

-An enumerated list of Full data source injection types.
+An enumerated list of Weblog data source injection types.

 The enumerated type includes the following elements of type `xsd:string`.